RobKenis/rob-kenis-dot-dev/docs/edgecase-2024/3-kubernetes-cowboy-stories.md

 Situation: Air conditioning was on in the office, not the server room.

 Solution: I think you can see where this is going.

+## Turtles all the way down

+Situation: You only need access to a single Kubernetes namespace, but you want to GitOps all the things.
+Because you only have a namespace scoped, it's hard to deploy CRDs, since they're cluster wide resources.
+So some smartass deployed [vcluster](https://www.vcluster.com/) in their namespace to work around this and, surprised Pickachu, this will go very wrong shortly.

+Solution: Don't

+## ML Platform Engineering

+_Finally a recent story_

+Situation: Engineer built pipelines for everything.
+If it was in the ML space, there was a pipeline for this.
+Then some meetups happened and the engineering department got some ideas.
+Train the model on a laptop, put it in production and profit!
+They make it sound like this is a good thing.

+Take away: Don't overongeineer the platform.
+Make road to poduction easy.
+Go to production!

+_Don't let people push from local to production._

+## Message explosion

+Situation: Application reads from database and send message to mobile operator.
+Deploying this was difficult, since restricted access.
+So some smartass implemented a feature where you can send a text message with 'START' to deploy your changes. _How could this possibly go wrong?_ Aaaaand the HTTP request from the mobile operator would have a timeout of 30s.
+So when sending the messages, the timeout is reached and a retry is triggered.

+Solution: Don't